 The CGI model is designed for low-level CGI programming, rapid prototyping or testing, and small applications.
 However, there is no built-in support for structured HTML documents.

 The webapp model is designed for larger scale web applications, and has several useful features such as form auto-filling, structured HTML generation, and easy support for web image generation via the optional Image module.
-Most of the tutorials here assume the use of the webapp model.

 State handling